Volumes (band): Departure of Barr, arrival of Terry and Different Animals (2015–2019)

 On June 5, 2016, the band announced that they had finally found their permanent replacement for Barr, with former Bury Your Dead vocalist Myke Terry.
 On the 16th the band followed the announcement of their new vocalist with the news that they had left Mediaskare Records and signed with Fearless Records also releasing their new single, "Feels Good" and first song with new vocalist Terry.
 Bassist Raad Soudani expressed that the band "..ultimately came to the decision to sign with Fearless Records after spending years watching them evolve into one of the top labels" and "...Fearless Records 'family' is a perfect fit for Volumes.
 We feel more confident moving forward as group and believe this opportunity will open".
 On June 29, the band re-released both Via and No Sleep through their own record label "91367 Records."
 It was revealed that their previous label, Mediaskare, had not given them income from the sales of their first 2 studio albums, with each selling over 40,000 copies to date.

 On February 7, 2017, According to a report from RockFeed, Volumes vocalist Gus Farias and ex-vocalist Michael Barr got into a heated Twitter discussion regarding drugs, jealousy and their past relationship with each other.
 After Gus Farias targeted Barr with a tweet regarding his take on the ex-member's solo project, Barr responded, trying to respectfully sort out the matter, even wishing Farias the best and stating his comments were "unfortunate."
 On February 19, Volumes released the single, "On Her Mind" featuring rapper Pouya.
 Alongside the single, they announced that their new album, entitled Different Animals, would be released on June 9 through Fearless Records.
 During the New Reign tour with Born of Osiris, Volumes premiered their new song "Left for Dead" live.

 On March 10, while still on tour with Oceans Ate Alaska, Born of Osiris, Within the Ruins and Fire from the Gods the band announced an upcoming spring headlining tour beginning on April 23 with supporting act Fire from the Gods.
 On June 12, the band released the music video for their single, "Finite" directed by Samuel Halleen.
 On June 20, they were announced to be opening for Issues' upcoming fall "Headspace" headlining tour beginning September 24 in Ft.
 Lauderdale, FL.
 On November 16, as the music industry mourned the loss of Lil Peep, who was a friend of the band's vocalist, Gus Farias, took to Twitter to state he will be checking himself into rehab.

 On December 6, 2018, it was announced via Game Informer that former vocalist Michael Barr would be providing vocals to Capcom's Devil May Cry 5 video game after original Suicide Silence vocalist Eddie Hermida was removed from the track following sexual misconduct allegations.
-Barr will appear on the track, "Subhuman" co-written by the game's composer Cody Matthew Johnson.
+Barr appeared on the track, "Subhuman" co-written by the game's composer Cody Matthew Johnson.